rsdoiel/rsdoiel.github.io/blog/2020/04/19/Mostly-Oberon-Loops-and-Conditions.md

 : Basic condition test and execution

 ASSERT
-: A mechism to trigger a program halt
+: A mechanism to trigger a program halt

 WHILE DO, ELSIF DO
 : The Loop structure in the language (aside from recursive procedures)